tamucc-comp-bio/classroom_repo_2024/lectures/lecture00.md

 	* For Win laptops, use `Windows Terminal` to open Ubunutu.
 	* For Mac laptops, open your `Terminal`.

-2. Run the code in the code block below
+2. Run the code line by line in the code block below
 ```bash
 # check that you're in home dir, you should be there when you log in
 pwd